Mirabelle (London restaurant): Marco Pierre White

 Marco Pierre White purchased Mirabelle and re-opened the restaurant in 1998.
 One of his changes was to install a disco ball as he thought it was romantic, with the overall design created by designer David Collins.
 Collins had previously worked with White on the interior design of Harveys, and at other restaurants including revamping La Tante Claire on two occasions.
 His decorations included Venetian glass and leather embellishments.
 Paintings by Pierre Le-Tan were commissioned, and added to drawings by Eugene Berman and ceramics by Pablo Picasso.
 The designs were later described by food critics as something out of a "1920s liner".
 The restoration was filmed for the Channel 5 show Waiting for Marco.

 When Tim Zagat, founder of the Zagat restaurant guide, attempted to dine at the restaurant, he was ejected from the premises by White.
-Zagat had given a poor review of one of White's other restaurants, Titantic.
+Zagat had given a poor review of one of White's other restaurants, Titanic.
 White retired from the kitchens of all of his restaurants in 1999, handing back Michelin stars they had earned.
 Under head chef Charlie Rushton it earned a Michelin star in 2000, however the chef left shortly afterwards and was replaced by Martin Caws, who had been sous chef under White at the Oak Room.